 America's Muslim community now has its own national safety network — built by one of our own, for every masjid in this country.
-Sanctuary Safety Network is the Ummah's answer to the question no one should have to ask.
+Muslim Safety Network is the Ummah's answer to the question no one should have to ask.

 Your voice shapes what we build — become a founder.